pallets/flask/docs/patterns/appfactories.rst

 the blueprint is imported.
 But if you move the creation of this object into a function, you can then create multiple instances of this app later.

+Think of it as one of those custom sandwich parlors: the factory creates an application instance and then fills it with all the extras you want (extensions, blueprints, etc), delivering a delicious, finished warm app.
+Cookie and soda included!

 So why would you want to do this?

 1. Testing.
 You can have instances of the application with different